chiragsd94/registry-seach-app-react/README.md

 ## 📡 Data Source:

 This project uses the **[NPM Registry API](https://registry.npmjs.org/)** as the data source to fetch package details dynamically.
+## ⚠️ Disclaimer:
+I am **not liable** for any **copyright issues** or any other legal concerns arising from the use of this project.
+This app simply fetches publicly available data from the **NPM Registry API**, and all package details belong to their respective owners.

 This project follows best practices, ensuring smooth navigation and a clean user experience. 🚀